 Within Wayne State:

-Complete a business school application and submit it to the school.
+Simply complete the business major declaration form and submit it to the school.
 No other steps are required.